Admission to the School of Nursing

 Direct Admission Program for High School Seniors

 The Direct Admissions program is available to high school seniors that plan to enroll as first-time freshman at the University of Louisville and major in nursing.
-A minimum of ten spaces are reserved each academic year.
+A limited number of spaces are reserved each academic year.
 These spaces are awarded based on the student's competitive application.
 Students apply while enrolled in their senior year of high school.

 To be considered as a high school senior for direct admission into upper division, an applicant must meet the following requirements: